Two Roosters Ice Cream: Menu

 The parlor has eleven "forever flavors" of ice cream that do not change seasonally, some of which have dairy-free options.
 On top of these, a series of new ice cream flavors is released monthly, which are either chosen by the parlor or in guest collaborations.
 An annually recurring collaboration is the "kid chef" contest, where children submit ideas for ice cream flavors, with the top six making up the next monthly series.
 These flavors are chosen to celebrate specific seasons or themes, such as Ice Cream for Breakfast Day in February or Cracker Jacks-flavored ice cream for baseball season.

-Flavors such as 'cobbler', 'doughnuts', 'sea salt chip cookie dough', 'strawberry shortbread', and more exotic flavors such as 'bourbon peach cookie', 'coffee bourbon', 'grilled cheese', and 'pizza', have historically been served.
+Flavors including 'cobbler', 'doughnuts', 'sea salt chip cookie dough', 'strawberry shortbread', and more exotic flavors including 'blackberry hibiscus', 'bourbon peach cookie', 'coffee bourbon', 'grilled cheese', 'margarita', and 'pizza', have historically been served.
 Some flavors came from collaborations with local restaurants, including 'bananas foster' with the Indian and Asian cuisine restaurant Garland, 'malted chocolate, ginger, and sorghum' with the pop-up diner Snap Pea Underground, and 'SOLA Coffee mini doughnuts with homemade cinnamon syrup', with the coffee shop SOLA Coffee.
-The parlor has also run promotions with the Carolina Hurricanes and NC State during basketball season.
+The parlor has also run promotions with the Carolina Hurricanes and NC State Wolfpack men's basketball.